FORNUTS/fornuts/README.md

 Please visit out wiki page to find the links.

 ## Known Issues
-On Windows when trying to run you will get the error: Missing D3DCompiler_43.dll.
+On Windows when trying to run you will get errors: Missing D3DCompiler_43.dll or The application was unable to start correctly (0xc000007b).
+Click OK to close the application.
 To fix this you need to have DirectX 10 installed.
 To install follow this link http://www.microsoft.com/en-us/download/details.aspx?id=35